The ever-changing nature of contemporary dental practice means no two days are ever the same.

 New to the practice, Dr B carried out an apparently routine root filling for Mr J, on a lower molar tooth, using a heated Gutta-Percha system to fill voids in the root canal system that might normally be missed with GP cones.
 Had Dr B spent a little longer reviewing the pre-operative radiograph, he might have noticed that the apex was somewhat open on the distal root and overlying the inferior dental nerve canal.
 As a result, hot GP was extruded through the apex and caused thermal damage, resulting in nerve injury.
 Dr B contacted us the next day when Mr J returned with numbness and a periapical x-ray showed GP in the mandibular canal.

 We used our discretion to provide prompt assistance and advised Dr B to make an immediate referral to a suitable specialist oral surgeon for assessment, and to pay the consultation costs directly with the surgeon.
 We continued to support Dr B whilst Mr J had surgery that day to relieve pressure on the nerve bundle, and through a series of follow-up review appointments.
 Dental Protection chose to stay out of sight in this case, reimbursing Dr B those remedial treatment costs after he had paid them.
-In this way Mr J was unaware of the support Dr B was receiving from Dental Protection, reducing the risk that Mr J would initiate a claim for compensation or to report the matter to DCHK.
-Two years later, neither has occurred, despite a small area of residual numbness.
+In this way Mr J was unaware of the support Dr B was receiving from Dental Protection, reducing the risk of a claim for compensation or reporting Dr B to the HPCSA.
+Two years later, neither had occurred, despite a small area of residual numbness.

 Our experience is that those practitioners who proactively support the patient and assist in the early management of a complication are less likely to be sued.
 Using discretion to support our members differentiates us from those indemnifiers and insurers who prefer to sit and wait for a claim.
 Early intervention and support generally preserves the relationship and it is most often the patients who feel abandoned after an adverse outcome that will pursue matters further, for example, by complaining to the Dental Council.

-Drs A, B, C and D were partners in a clinic offering cosmetic treatment.
-They made contact with Dental Protection when the Dental Council wrote to them regarding their business name and alleged that the name of clinic was ”lacking in propriety” and not in accordance with the Code of Professional Discipline
+Drs A, B, C and D were partners in a clinic offering implant treatment.
+They made contact with Dental Protection when the HPCSA wrote to them following a complaint from another colleague about potentially misleading information on their practice website.

 Support for your mental health and wellbeing